yankay/scala-tour/scala-tour.md

 ### Synchronized Return

-Actor is very suitable for operation need time, for example getting resource from network.
+Actors are very suitable for long-running operations, like getting resources from a network.
-This example is to get a Future from ask function.
+This example creates a Future with the ask function.
-In the actor we can use 'sender !' to return value.
+In the actor we use 'sender !' to return the value.
 Like Option, Future has lots of functions.
-The result can be read by foreach function.
+The result can be printed with a foreach.

 ```